Japan–China Friendship Parliamentarians' Union

 The Japan-China Friendship Parliamentarians' Union (日中友好議員連盟, Nitchū Yūkō Giin Renmei) is a supragovernmental organization that promotes strengthening of relations between the People's Republic of China and Japan.
-Its president is Foreign Minister Masahiko Kōmura while its vice president is Minister of Agriculture, Forestry and Fisheries Yoshimasa Hayashi.
 It serves as a platform for dialogue and collaboration between parliamentarians from both countries, promoting understanding and goodwill.
 This union plays a crucial role in enhancing diplomatic ties and facilitating discussions on various bilateral issues between Japan and China.